 - Provide accountancy references for letting agencies/mortgage companies (sometimes chargeable).

-- In the majority of cases, you will be assigned your own dedicated contractor accountant and single point of contact.
+- In most cases, you will be assigned your own dedicated contractor accountant and single point of contact.
 However, where several fee packages are available, this may not always be the case, so check first before signing up.

 - Financial services, including mortgage/pension advice.
 Some firms, especially larger ones, have their own in-house IFA firms, whereas others can refer you to partner firms.